Grass Pollen Allergy

 - Timothy grass

-You may be allergic to only one type of grass or to many.
+You may be allergic to only one type of grass or to many, some of which cross react allergically.

 What Makes Grass Pollen Allergy Worse?

-- Eating certain foods.
+Eating certain foods.
 If you're allergic to grasses, your allergy symptoms are more likely to be triggered by particular fruits and vegetables that have proteins like those in pollen.
-Celery, melons, peaches, oranges, and tomatoes may trigger an itchy skin rash.
+Fresh celery, melons, peaches, oranges, and tomatoes may trigger an itchy feeling in your mouth.

 However, some grasses, like Bermuda grass, can still release pollen when kept short.